EdwinTun98/tp/docs/DeveloperGuide.md

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

-### Architecture
+### Architecture Overview

-Below is an overview of the main components and their interactions with one another.
+Below is an overview of the main components and their interactions with one another:

+The application is divided into several classes, each with a specific responsibility:
+- `MoneyTrail`: The **main** class that initializes the application and handles user input.
+- `MoneyList`: Manages the list of expenses and provides methods for adding, deleting, listing, and finding expenses.
+- `Storage`: Handles loading and saving data to a file.
+- `TextUI`: Manages user interface interactions, such as displaying messages and errors.
+- `MTLogger`: Logs application events and errors for debugging and monitoring.
+- `MTException`: A custom exception class for handling application-specific errors.
+- `Expense`: Represents an expense entry with a description and amount.

+NOTE: Additional classes may be required in the future.

 ## Product scope
 ### Target user profile